Select the corresponding option from the "CG and Channel Branding option" drop-down list to define whether graphics scenes will be sent to playout:

 Cinegy Titler Inputs

-Cinegy Titler supports live and SDI video inputs and streams, making them available as a texture in a scene.
-The channel configuration is similar to that one described for playback configuration.
+Cinegy Titler supports live streams, SDI video inputs, and NDI inputs as RGBA (with alpha channel support), making them available as a texture in a scene.
+The channel configuration is similar to the one described for playback configuration.

 Press the "Add channel" button to start configuring channels along with the required input devices.